Updated July 2, 2021.

 Hiking is FREE!
 My husband and I hike as much as possible every time we visit the islands.
 The landscape and views never disappoint, and if you go early, you might have that whole hike to yourself.
 Do a little research first to make sure that parking will also be free so you’re not unpleasantly surprised!
 National and State Parks may also charge a fee, but for the most part, there is usually free parking around.
-For all the details, check out my hiking guides for O’ahu, Mau’i, the Big Island, and Molokai!
+For all the details, check out my hiking guides for O’ahu, Mau’i, the Island of Hawai’i, and Molokai!

 Museums and More

 Most of the museums in Hawaii are not free, but some definitely are!
 For instance, the Pearl Harbor Historic Site on O’ahu is FREE to visit.
 Maui’s Ali’i Kula Lavender Farm is also a FREE site!
 Kaua’i is home to the largest coffee plantation in the United States, Kaua’i Coffee, and their farm and museum are FREE to visit as well.
 Molokai’s Big Wind Kite Factory, Kumu Farms, and Purdy’s Macadamia Nut Farm are all FREE as well!
-Heading to the Big Island?
+Heading to the Island of Hawai’i?
 You can visit several coffee farms and try free samples there, too!

 Budgeting for a Splurge